Structural Engineer Costs

 Where you live is also a contributing cost factor, as both small and large structural engineering companies may charge more for properties in central areas where there is a lot of traffic.

-They may also set higher rates for residents in remote areas which are further away, so you may want to try and find a local structural engineer that is cheap.
+They may also set higher rates for residents in remote areas which are further away, so you may want to try and find a local structural engineer who is more affordable.

-If you live in London, you could expect to pay around £100 per hour or more for structural engineering services, while companies in the north-west may only charge £50 an hour.
+If you live in London, you could expect to pay around £100 per hour or more for structural engineering services, while companies in the north-west may only charge £50 per hour.

-Structural engineers may put their prices up if there is restricted access to a property, for instance, if conducting a roof survey on a steep roof, they may charge extra, as it will take longer to inspect.
+Structural engineers may put their prices up if there is restricted access to a property.
+For instance, if a roof survey is conducted on a steep roof, they may charge extra, as it will take longer to inspect.

 What's Involved in Structural Engineering?